awsdocs/amazon-vpc-user-guide/doc_source/create-endpoint-service.md

 # Creating a VPC endpoint service configuration<a name="create-endpoint-service"></a>

 You can create an endpoint service configuration using the Amazon VPC console or the command line\.
 Before you begin, ensure that you have created one or more Network Load Balancers in your VPC for your service\.
-For more information, see [Getting Started with Network Load Balancers](https://docs.aws.amazon.com/elasticloadbalancing/latest/network/network-load-balancer-getting-started.html) in the *User Guide for Network Load Balancers*\.
+For more information, see [Getting started with Network Load Balancers](https://docs.aws.amazon.com/elasticloadbalancing/latest/network/network-load-balancer-getting-started.html) in the *User Guide for Network Load Balancers*\.

 In your configuration, you can optionally specify that any interface endpoint connection requests to your service must be manually accepted by you\.
 You can [create a notification](create-notification-endpoint-service.md) to receive alerts when there are connection requests\.
 If you do not accept a connection, service consumers cannot access your service\.